hasindu2008/slow5tools/docs/commands.md

    Specifies the compression method used for BLOW5 output. `compression_type` can be `none` for uncompressed binary or `zlib` for zlib-based compression [default value: zlib].
 This option is only valid for BLOW5.
 *  `-o, --output FILE`:
    Outputs merged data to FILE [default value: stdout].
 This can auto detect the output format from the file extension.
-*   `--lossless`:
+*   `--lossless STR`:
     Retain information in auxiliary fields during file merging [default value: true].
-This information is generally not required for downstream analysis can be optionally discarded to reduce file size.
+This information is generally not required for downstream analysis can be optionally discarded to reduce file size. *IMPORTANT: Generated files are only to be used for intermediate analysis and NOT for archiving.
+You will not be able to convert lossy files back to FAST5*.
 * `-t, --threads INT`:
    Number of threads [default value: 4].
 * `-K, --batchsize INT`: